code-with-amitk/Code-examples/ds_questions/data-structures/hash-tables/README.md

         |  700  |   50     |        |        |        |        |    76    |        Hash Table
              0         1          2      3       4        5       6
 ```
+##### (ii) OPEN ADDRESSING
-  - **B. OPEN ADDRESSING** All elements are stored in HT itself.
+  - All elements are stored in HT itself.
 Once same hash is derived, insert element in hash table itself no seperate chains.
 Types of Open addressing
-    - ***B1.
-Linear/Sequential probing***
+###### a.
+Linear/Sequential probing
   - `INSERTION`: Once same hash is derived, inserts the new item in the next open spot in the table ie next to already existent element with same hash.
   - If the table is not too full, the contiguous runs of items should be fairly small, hence this location should be only a few slots from its intended position
   - `DELETION`: Ugly here removing one element might break a chain of insertions, making some elements inaccessible.
 We need to reinsert all the items in the run following the new hole.

-    - ***B2.
-Quadratic Probing***
+###### b.
+Quadratic Probing
 ![ImgUrl](https://i.ibb.co/b7Qnkh2/oa.png)